quynguyen2303/data_modeling/README.md

 |   location	|   text	|   	|
 |   user_agent	|   text	|   	|

-The songplay_id field is the primary key and it is an auto-incremental value.
+The songplay_id field is the primary key and it is an auto-incremental value with SERIAL data type.

 The query to insert data on this table is: